spaulaus/sublime_sustenance/_posts/veggies/2020-09-23-stoshstolenpeppers.md

         * salt to taste
         * 5 T olive oil
     directions_markdown: |-
-        1. Coat the peppers in the oil and char in the oven until the skins are
+        1. Coat the peppers in the oil and char in the oven until the skins are blackened.
-        1. Remove the skins from the tomatoes by immersing in boiling water for
+        1. Remove the skins from the tomatoes by immersing in boiling water for 30 seconds and then immersing in a cold water bath.
         1. Coarsely chop tomatoes and peppers.
-        1. Add everything into a large pot and simmer until desired thickness is
+        1. Add everything into a large pot and simmer until desired thickness is reached.
 ---
 A Stanley P. original.
 They get their name from the fact that I made up the recipe after trying a friend's version.